10 Executives Who Are Using Video to Rock Thought Leadership

 Different Strokes for Different Folks

 Know yourself.
 Know your audience.
 Know your industry.
-If we’ve learned anything from this post, it’s that there’s a million ways to slice a video to showcase your thought leadership and your company, so follow your heart and get shooting!
+If we’ve learned anything from this post, it’s that there are a million ways to slice a video to showcase your thought leadership and your company, so follow your heart and get shooting!

 Are there any executives you know that are making videos that we missed?
 Let me know in the comments below who you think should be lucky #11 and why they’re a video making inspiration to you!